Life on stand-by

-In the February edition of the blog, I reveal why I love writing about bookshops and tell all about my accidental journey into fiction.
+In the February edition of the blog, I revealed why I love writing about bookshops and tell all about my accidental journey into fiction.

 Yeovil Literary Festival

-I discussed my 'Criminal Tendencies' with crime writer Nikki Copleston at Yeovil Literary Festival on 27 October, which was great fun.
+I discussed my 'Criminal Tendencies' with crime writer Nikki Copleston at Yeovil Literary Festival in October 2018, which was great fun.

-In February 2019, I'll again be chairing a panel at Weston Literary Festival to discuss 'What is Women's Fiction Anyway?'.
+In February 2019, I was invited back to Weston Literary Festival to chair the panel as we debated 'What is Women's Fiction Anyway?'.

 From Head to Page

 My fellow Stellar Scribes and I have run our popular creative writing session at various local venues, including Wells, Street and Chard libraries.
-Our most recent event – in Yeovil on 20 November – was very well attended and we plan to run a creative writing workshop there next spring.
+Our most recent event – in Yeovil – was very well attended and we plan to run a creative writing workshop there next spring.

 We have more events coming up, which is great for keeping the creative juices flowing!